Short-Term Job Adventures Alabama

 Located near the Bankhead National Forest in northwest Alabama, with deep sandstone canyons, miles of trails and streams and many waterfalls.

-McDowell Environmental Center is making the world a better place by educating tomorrow's leaders about the natural world on which we depend.
-Connect people to the environment.
-Teach respect for the Earth and its beings.
-Promote a commitment to lifelong learning.
-MEC Instructors teach a curriculum that is hands-on and minds-on, giving students the greatest opportunity to learn about themselves and better understand our natural world.
+With a mission to connect people to the environment, teach respect for the Earth and its beings, and promote a commitment to lifelong learning, McDowell Environmental Center is making the world a better place by educating tomorrow's leaders about the natural world.
+MEC Instructors teach classes that are hands-on and minds-on, giving students the greatest opportunity to learn about themselves and better understand our environment.
+Responsibilities include teaching groups of up to 12 students, from a variety of age levels and backgrounds, on topics that include geology, energy, social studies, forest ecology, aquatic habitat studies, challenge course adventure, team building, canoeing, and outdoor skills.
 Positions are available during the spring (early February to mid-May) and fall (late August to mid-December).
-If you are an awesome, enthusiastic teacher who loves children and sharing the natural world with them, email your cover letter, resume and references to Jen Kopnicky.
+If you are an awesome, enthusiastic teacher who loves children and sharing the natural world with them, email your cover letter, resume and three professional references to Jen Kopnicky.

 McDowell Environmental Center

 (205) 221-3454 fax